How To Create A Winning Video Ad: The Complete Step By Step Guide!

 Just make sure you avoid direct sunlight as this can overexpose your video and create nasty shadows.

 To record and edit the video we wholeheartedly recommend Screenflow for Mac, a very easy to use video editing tool.
 For Windows, there’s a similar option called Camtasia.

 And last but not least, what you mostly need for a talking head video ad is: time!

-Depending on your experience with video recording, you’ll need time to set up your gear, time to practise, time to record (and rerecord) and of course… time to edit the video.
+Depending on your experience with video recording, you’ll need time to set up your gear, time to practice, time to record (and re-record) and of course… time to edit the video.

 #2.
 A Slideshow

 To create a video ad with slides you will need the right software.
 There are lots of programs out there, of which Keynote for Mac and Powerpoint for Windows are the most popular.
 Optionally you can also create your slides in an app like Screenfow, which I’ve also mentioned in option 1.

 You can use the AIDCA formula as a start for what you want to cover in each slide.
 But next to adding some extra text, you’ll need some cool images and graphics to make it more engaging.

 If you want to create professional looking slides you’ll either have to be able to design them yourself or buy designs and royalty free graphics online.

 If you Google for templates (for either Keynote or Powerpoint) you’ll likely find a lot of options.
 Again, just make sure that any images you download are allowed to be used for commercial purposes!